 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Ativan typically lasts for 6-8 hours and is out of the system after 72 hours.
 The drug’s effects can be felt within 2 hours after administration.
 The drug’s half-life is between 12 and 18 hours.
 When taken orally, the drug is absorbed into the gastrointestinal tract.

 Ativan (generically, Lorazepam) is a benzodiazepine that’s used to treat generalized anxiety, insomnia, nausea, and seizures.
 It’s also used in medical facilities to sedate aggressive patients.
 And, like all drugs, it can be used recreationally.

 Ativan has an intermediate half-life which, according to clinical research, is longer than that of Xanax but shorter than that of Valium.
 The average half-life of Ativan is around 12 hours, but some studies suggest it could be up 18 hours.

 Note that the primary metabolite of Lorazepam, Lorazepam Glucuronide, has a longer half-life of up to 18 hours.

-Ativan Peak Concentration
+Ativan Peak Plasma Concentration

 How Long Does Ativan Stay In The System?

-- Frequency and history of abuse
+- History of abuse